csci104/site/labs/lab4-templates/index.md

 ### Checking off

-To get checked off, show the result after running `make` and your source files to one of your CP/TAs.
+To get checked off, show the result after running `make` to one of your CPs.